manusanchev/manusanchev/README.md

 ## Where can i see your work?

-  check out my [personal website](https://manusanchev.net) for projects i build!
+ look at my [personal website](https://manusanchev.net) to see the projects I build!